-- What equipment?
+- What motorhome equipment?

 Today’s motorhomes come with all the facilities you’d expect in your own home… plus four (at least) wheels.
-Best advice is to make a checklist of the kinds of items and types you really need, those you want, and those you don’t.
+The best advice is to make a checklist of the kinds of items and types you really need, those you want, and those you don’t.
 On your list should be aspects such as heating (blown air? radiator?); hot water; cooking facilities; fridge/freezer capacity; overall storage (are there any specific items you want to carry on your travels?); and more.

-Just remember some of these items can be added or upgraded retrospectively, including extras like bike racks, awnings, solar panels, sat nav; reversing camera systems, TV receiving equipment etc.
+Just remember some of these items can be added or upgraded retrospectively, including extras like bike racks, awnings, solar panels, sat-nav, reversing camera systems, TV receiving equipment etc.

 - Get to know the lingo